AmnonOwed/P5_NetworkVisualization/README.md

 Code written in Processing 2.0.1.

 ####CreateKeysJSON
-Small utility sketch that saves the 4 required authentication strings and the network name in a JSON file.
+Utility sketch that saves the 4 required authentication strings and the network name in a JSON file.

+####CreateMethodsJSON
+Utility sketch that saves the network API's specific methods and parameters in a JSON file (using jsoup HTML parser).

 ####DataManager
 I will be building this sketch from the ground up to handle authentication, API requests, local data caching, etc.